christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ### compare_voxel_grids_all_multiple.py v.1.0.0<br>
 **Description:** <br>
-Used to run compare_voxel_grids_all.py multiple times with different bound sizes that are statically defined [0.2, 0.3, 0.4, 0.7, 0.9, 1.2, 1.5, 2.0, 2.5, 3.0]
+Used to run compare_voxel_grids_all.py multiple times with different voxel sizes and bound sizes that are statically defined [0.2, 0.3, 0.4, 0.5, 0.7, 0.9, 1.2, 1.5, 1.7,  2.0]
 **Performs the following tasks:** <br>

 0. Importing modules and reading arguments
-1. Run multiple times compare_voxel_grids_all.py but change the bound each time<br>
+1. Run multiple times compare_voxel_grids_all.py but change the voxel and bound size each time<br>

 **Arguments:** <br>
 1. <path_to_project>: provide the path to the project (that contains colmap_a_cropped_objects and gt_cropped_objects)<br>